We are open! Face to face appointments may be available for certain patients following a free risk assessment phone call.

-Sports injuries are inevitable (although occasionally preventable), but early effective management with a structure return to sport programme will allow for a fast and safe return to play.
-If you follow the advice from an experience Sports Physiotherapist you will not only reduce the risk of re-injury but enhance your performance through improved movement mechanics.
+Sports injuries are inevitable (although occasionally preventable), but early effective management with a structured return to sport programme will allow for a fast and safe return to play.
+If you follow the advice from an experienced Sports Physiotherapist you will not only reduce the risk of re-injury but enhance your performance through improved movement mechanics.
 For more information on Sports Rehabilitation or Sports Screening contact us HERE.

 What Our Clients Say

 “… I had treatment through my GP which did not work.
 Craig carried out the Epley Manouevre and it worked in the initial appointment.
 I now can get through each day without any vertigo.
 Very impressed… “

 “… the experience & knowledge the therapists possess is excellent & fascinating…”

 “… Craig & Mark have shown great knowledge and ingenuity in treating me.
 I’ve made massive progress so far thanks to them.
 It’s hard work but they are great motivators.
 I definitely recommend them.
 The results speak for themselves! ”